MariaC27/mit-surestart/README.md

 # MIT SureStart Program
 This repository contains my projects and reflections for the MIT SureStart Program, a virtual, part-time 6-week AI learning program during summer 2021.
-I am in the Deep Learning track, where concepts convered include concepts of machine learning and neural networks, usage of python and tensorflow to create ML models for various applications, and discussion and practice of applications such as natural language processing and computer vision.
+I am in the Deep Learning track, where material convered includes the basic concepts of machine learning and neural networks, usage of python and tensorflow to create ML models for various applications, and discussion and practice of applications such as natural language processing and computer vision.
 Code was written in Python and Jupyter Notebooks using tensorflow and keras.

 ### Day 1 - July 6
 learned of lambda function for iteration in python